 QR Codes are great to connect users from offline to online media.
 But do you know what’s better?
-Dynamic QR Codes or Trackable QR Codes as they are sometimes called.
-If you are a marketer, you already know the importance of tracking the impact of your marketing campaigns and QR Code analysis allows you to do just that.
+Dynamic QR Codes or Trackable QR Codes (as people call them sometimes).

 What is QR Code Analyzer?

 QR Code Analyzer lets you know how many people scanned your QR Code.
-It records the scanning activity of your users and can provide you with meaningful data to assess the impact of your campaigns.
-This data can be used for optimizing the conversion rate of your campaigns.
+It records the scanning activity of your users and can provide you with meaningful data (such as number of scans, scans by time, GPS location, browser and device) to assess the impact of your campaigns.
+This data can be used for optimising the conversion rate of your campaigns.

 How do I track my QR Codes?